Back up and restore data

 gcloud

-Use the gcloud alpha firestore databases restore command:
+Use the gcloud firestore databases restore command:

-gcloud alpha firestore databases restore \
+gcloud firestore databases restore \

 --source-backup=projects/PROJECT_ID/locations/LOCATION/backups/BACKUP_ID \